SENCO and SEN Staff

 How We Secure Specialist Expertise

 Our Additional Needs Budget is used to support children and young people with SEN. We also contribute towards our Community of Learning budget to increase the capacity to support our most vulnerable children.

 This is used to support children and young people with SEND by:

 Our notional budget for SEND has been allocated to provide adults who can undertake specific 1:1 and small group support in areas such as intensive interventions (reading; phonics, handwriting, Speech & Language, times tables), improving social and communication skills (Getting Along, Talk About, Lego), and other additional academic or pastoral support.

 This support always takes place with the full involvement of both children and parents.

 Elements of this funding is also used for the provision of appropriate resources which children with additional learning needs may find beneficial, and training which supports individual or all staff.

-Staff have recently taken part in Zones of Regulation, Team Teach, Pathelogical Demand Avoidance and Intensive Interaction training to support vulnerable children with specific difficulties.
+Staff have recently taken part in the following training opportunities Adverse Childhood Experiences (ACE’s) & Trauma Informed Approaches, Zones of Regulation, enabling Oracy rich environments, Questioning to Challenge and Support, Team Teach, Autism Awareness, Sensory Processing, Pathelogical Demand Avoidance (PDA), Dyslexia Awareness, Colourful Semantics, Sensory Circuits and Cognitive Load & Working Memory to support vulnerable children with specific difficulties.